|

 risks to health (which

 involve many more tissues than the teeth) result from being swallowed.
+Adverse effects from fluoride ingestion have been

 associated with doses atttainable by people living in fluoridated areas.
 For